dentarg/auth0-blog/_posts/2017-07-11-real-world-angular-series-part-5.markdown

 If the user did _not_ have an RSVP in the initial RSVPs retrieved from the API, they _do_ have a `userRsvp`, and `changed` is `true`, we can safely assume the `userRsvp` has just been newly created by form submission, so we should push it to the `rsvps` array.

 Now we need to handle updating the array if the user _edited_ an existing RSVP.
 We'll do so in the `_setUserRsvpGetAttending()` method, which now also accepts a `changed` parameter.
 When we map the array and check for an existing RSVP with our user's ID, (`auth.userProfile.sub`), we can check to see if the RSVP was `changed`.
 If so, we'll update the user's corresponding RSVP in the array with the modified `userRsvp` data.
-If no changes were made (ie., on initialization of the component), we'll set the `userRsvp` as we were doing previously.
+If no changes were made (i.e., on initialization of the component), we'll set the `userRsvp` as we were doing previously.
 The rest of this method remains the same: it will calculate the number of attending guests and update the list of all RSVPs, now accounting for any changes the user may have made by adding or updating their RSVP.

 ### Update RSVP Component Template